Code-Institute-Submissions/second-milestone-project-23/README.md

 ### Existing Features

+- Map feature: map of the world with markers showing where the trips are located.

-- Accordion/Collapse feature - collapse feature that allows the user to see an overview of the itinerary for the trip without too much space being taken up.
+- Accordion/Collapse feature: collapse feature that allows the user to see an overview of the itinerary for the trip without too much space being taken up.

+- Carousel feature: showing slideshow with images from the different countries.

 ### Features Left to Implement